 Career and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary for all types of physicians and surgeons as of May 2013 was $187,199.
-According to Salary.com, cardiologists (non-invasive / non-interventional) made a median annual salary of $355,281 as of February 2015.
+According to Salary.com, cardiologists (non-invasive/non-interventional) made a median annual salary of $358,778 as of 2016.
 Further sub-specialization to become invasive (interventional) cardiologists increases salary potential even more.
-According to Salary.com, invasive cardiologists made a median annual salary of $384,667 as of February 2015.
+According to Salary.com, invasive cardiologists made a median annual salary of $390,246 as of 2016.